 New guidance on cloud storage & platforms

-Cloud services have transformed the way Chapman University creates, disseminates, and stores information over the past several years.
-IS&T has long recognized the need to continue to adapt to the changing landscape as it pertains of the large number of cloud options at our disposal.
-We are pleased to announce new recommendations and guidance around the storage of data and preferred technology platforms.
+Cloud services have transformed how Chapman University creates, disseminates, and stores information over the past several years.
+IS&T has long recognized the need to continue to adapt to the changing landscape as it pertains to the large number of cloud options at our disposal.
+We are pleased to announce new recommendations and guidance around data storage and preferred technology platforms.

 This guidance is preliminary, so expect to see additional instructions over the course of this year as we finalize our recommendations and procedures.
 With that, let’s get started!

 We’re announcing today our updated guidance on recommended tools for new data storage and collaboration.
-Using one of our recommended tools ensures that IS&T can continue to help ensure that you are configuring and utilizing these new providers effectively, as well as be vigilant to the ever increasing risks that we all face by bad actors.
+Using one of our recommended tools ensures that IS&T can continue to help ensure that you are configuring and utilizing these new providers effectively, as well as being vigilant to the ever-increasing risks that we all face by bad actors.

-Cloud services allow you, the individual, to store and manage your data individually, as well as choose with whom it can be accessed.
-This improved flexibility is not without risk, and we highly recommend that you store institutional data in an IS&T-supported platform.
+Cloud services allow you, the individual, to store and manage your data individually and choose with whom it can be accessed.
+This improved flexibility is not without risk, and we highly recommend that you store institutional data in an IS&T-supported platform

 Microsoft OneDrive and Google Drive – the cloud storage providers of choice